All Episodes

 Okay.

-and uh she's and they're doing an excellent job pushing the ideas of of vouchers and and free markets and free markets and matter of fact, the idea the before we talked to Lisa, uh the the whole idea of the of the changes at the TSA to have registered travelers to have this trusted traveler program came from the Reason Foundation by Bob Poole.
+And matter of fact, the idea, before we talked to Lisa, the whole idea of the changes at the TSA to have registered travelers to have this trusted traveler program came from the Reason Foundation by Bob Poole.

 We'll be back after this.

-We're back, uh ladies and gentlemen, and we're and we have Lisa Snell.
+We're back, ladies and gentlemen, and we have Lisa Snell.

-She's the uh director of education and child welfare program at the Reason Foundation in Los Angeles.
+She's the Director of Education and Child Welfare program at the Reason Foundation in Los Angeles.

 It says, well, what will happen to special education?